researchart/fse20/submissions/functional/fse-894/README.md

 ### "indexed-stackoverflow-posts" contents

 This directory contains the Stack Overflow posts indexed by MAESTRO for its analysis.
 The posts satisfy the filtering criteria discussed in Section 3.1 of the paper.
 Each Stack Overflow post is stored in JSON format and its parsable code snippets are stored as `.txt` files.
 Specifically, the contents in the "indexed-stackoverflow-posts" directory are organized as follows.
+Note that, by design of Stack Overflow, the question in a post inherits the ID of the post, while the answers in that post have their own independent IDs.

 ```
 indexed-stackoverflow-posts